 Do you use a lot of PDFs?
 Do you know if they're accessible?
 Creating accessible documents is a crucial component […]

 Join us for our next COFFEE course, all about accessibility in course design!
-Starting Monday, March 22, Clemson Online will […]
+ETA: the new cohort of COFFEE: Accessibility […]